TaxAct vs. TurboTax: Which Is the Best Tax Software?

 TurboTax Free Edition

-TaxAct Free and TurboTax Free Edition offer similar free services.
-The differences start to appear when you compare the paid upgrades.
+TaxAct Free and TurboTax Free Edition offer similar free services, although TurboTax Free throws in some extras, like free import of last year’s return and free state filing, plus the ability to report 1099-INT and 1099-DIV income.
+However, the real differences start to appear when you compare the paid upgrades.

 TaxAct offers multiple package options that build on TaxAct Free.
-Packages range from $9.95 for the Basic+ service — ideal for taxpayers with dependents and college expenses — to the Premier+ for $34.95 for filers with investments and rental property.
+Packages range from $29.95 for the Deluxe service — ideal for taxpayers with dependents and college expenses — to the Premier for $39.95 for filers with investments and rental property.
+Self-employed individuals can use the $74.95 version that supports 1099 income and business deductions and calculates depreciation.
 These prices do not include the extra fee to add state taxes.

-TurboTax offers a variety of paid options that range from $39.99 for the Deluxe package — TurboTax’s most popular package — to the high-end Self-Employed version for $89.99.
-Prices vary based on if you want to include state returns or speak to a certified public accountant who will answer questions and complete a final check prior to filing.
+TurboTax offers a variety of paid options that range from $60 for the Deluxe package — TurboTax’s most popular — to the high-end Self-Employed version for $120.
+Prices vary based on if you want to include state returns, for which all versions except the Free Edition charge a fee, or speak to an enrolled agent or certified public accountant who will answer questions and complete a final check prior to filing.

-TaxAct and TurboTax offer similar services, but the TurboTax upgrades are more expensive.
+TaxAct and TurboTax offer similar services.
+TurboTax’s free edition is a bit more robust, but upgrades are more expensive.
 If you file more complex returns but are still looking to save some money, TaxAct might be the better tax program for you.